icooper/icooper.github.io/_posts/2013-12-28-introducing-hyde.md

 date: 2013-12-28 00:00:00
 ---

+> This is a placeholder post from the [Hyde repository](https://github.com/poole/hyde/blob/master/_posts/2013-12-28-introducing-hyde.md).

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ### Built on Poole